fire0088/Umans_Wang_Divisor_Conjecture_Whitepaper/README.md

 This white paper is my AI assisted analysis of https://arxiv.org/abs/2511.10851 .

+xploring Constructive Approaches to the Umans–Wang (α,β)-Divisor Conjecture

+This repository accompanies the paper:

+Exploring Constructive Approaches to the Umans–Wang (α,β)-Divisor Conjecture:
+A Survey of Construction Strategies, Empirical Obstructions, and Lattice-Based Optimality Results

+Prepared in collaboration with Claude (Anthropic), 2026.

+What this is

+Umans and Wang (arXiv:2511.10851, 2025) introduced the (α,β)-Divisor Conjecture:
+whether there exist sets S, T of integers, each of size at most n^β and magnitude at most exp(n^α), such that every integer i ≤ n divides some difference s−t.
+A positive resolution with α, β < 1/2 would yield the first improvement in over a decade to the best known algorithms for polynomial factorisation and deterministic integer factorisation.

+This project documents a systematic exploration of construction strategies for that conjecture, producing three proved theorems about the structure of lattice-based constructions within this family, along with a body of numerical experiments and seven independent lines of evidence that all converge on the same barrier α+β ≈ 1.

+The conjecture itself remains open.

+Status and provenance

+This work was produced through an extended conversation between a human collaborator and Claude (an AI model by Anthropic).
+It has not been peer-reviewed and has not been checked by an independent domain expert in number theory or computational complexity.
+The three theorems are carefully checked but not independently verified.

+Specific limitations are disclosed in the paper's "Provenance and Status" section and in Section 11.1 ("A calibrated self-assessment").
+In particular:

+The non-degeneracy lemma (Lemma 8.1) is fully proved by an elementary pigeonhole argument but rests on one cited classical fact (bounded basis from reduction theory) rather than a fully self-contained derivation.
+The numerical results in Section 9 characterise the performance of our specific lattice-reduction algorithm relative to the proven asymptotic target — they should not be read as independent evidence of convergence to exponent 3/2.
+The literature search for prior work was targeted, not exhaustive.

+The three theorems

+Theorem 1 (Optimality of hypercube constructions): For the hypercube lattice construction with k binary dimensions, α+β = 1 + [k·ln2 − ln(k+1)]/ln(n) + o(1),
+minimised at k ∈ {0,1} where it equals 1 exactly, and strictly greater than 1 for all k ≥ 2.

+Theorem 2 (Full-line achievability): For the star/chain construction with k = ⌈n^β⌉ − 1 generators, α+β = 1 + o(1) for every fixed β ∈ (0,1) as n → ∞ —
+continuously along the entire trivial line, not merely at isolated points.

+Theorem 3 (Global optimality of the chain structure): For the two-parameter family of m blocks of d generators each (k = md total), g(m,d) := ln(1+m(2^d−1)) − ln(1+md) ≥ 0 with equality iff d=1.
+The star/chain (d=1) is the unique global optimum; the hypercube (m=1, d=k) is the unique global worst point of this family for every fixed k.

+The core inequality underlying Theorem 3 is simply 2^d − 1 ≥ d for all
+positive integers d, with equality only at d=1.

+Repository structure under scripts:

 Core lattice construction (most important):

 fast_lattice.py — the final, production-quality implementation: mpmath-based LLL with dynamic precision, BKZ-style block enumeration, and exact integer verification.
 This is what produced the k=19 and k=25 results in Section 9.